Penn baseball inspired by Yankees’ Jake Cousins, the first Quaker since 1912 to play in a World Series

 On the walls of Penn baseball coach John Yurkow’s office hang 14 framed photos of his former players who went on to sign Major League Baseball contracts.
 During recruiting visits, Yurkow points to them to show young players where Penn’s program can take them.

-The next time a recruit comes to campus, Yurkow can point to a Penn alum who pitched in the World Series.
+The next time a recruit comes to campus, Yurkow can show them a Penn alum who pitched in the World Series.

 Jake Cousins, who graduated from Penn in 2017 and is third in career wins, has become a crucial part of the New York Yankees’ bullpen.
-The 30-year-old right-hander is set to become the first Penn alum in 112 years to play in a World Series when the Yankees take on the Los Angeles Dodgers in Game 1 on Friday.
+The 30-year-old right-hander was to become the first Penn alum in 112 years to play in a World Series when the Yankees were set to play the Los Angeles Dodgers in Game 1 on Friday.

 » READ MORE: From 2022: Former Penn pitcher Jake Cousins returns to Philadelphia as key part of Brewers bullpen